Fast, affordable & scalable professional French translation

 Although French is pretty similar in all regions, translators need to be aware of the differences.
 Famously, outside of France, the words for the numbers 70 and 90 are different.
 In France it’s soixante-dix and quatre-vingt-dix respectively.
-Outside of France they say the more simple septante for seventy and nonante for ninety.
-Gengo’s translators are native speakers and are aware of these subtle differences, which will appeal to your audience in any specific French language area.
+Outside of France they simply say septante for seventy and nonante for ninety.
+Gengo’s translators are native speakers and well-aware of these subtle differences, allowing your business to forge a quality relationship with your customers no matter where they are.

 French translation services

-Gengo is a leading provider in professional English to French translation.
-Whether you’re looking to translate from French into English or if you’re looking for an English to French translation, no other LSP can provide high quality and fast results at such low rates.
+Gengo is a leading provider of professional English to French translation.
+Whether you’re looking to translate from French into English or English into French, no other LSP can so quickly provide translated content of such high quality at such low prices.

-When translating into or from French, it’s pivotal to work with qualified translators who are native speakers of the target language.
+When translating into or from French, it’s vital to work with qualified, native speaker translators.
 With thousands of professional French translators on our platform, you’ll receive excellent quality, fast.
 In addition, we can create custom translator teams for your unique project, ensuring the best quality and consistency across projects.

 If you plan on expanding into French speaking markets, you’re going to need to translate all your content into French.
 Gengo supports French translation of a wide range of document and content types, including: